LucaGiarr/drf-api-buy-sell/README.md

 - [PEP8 Online](http://pep8online.com/) - used to validate all the Python code.
 - [Jshint](https://jshint.com/) - used to validate javascript code.
 - [Coolors](https://coolors.co/) - Used to create the colour palette.
-- [Summernote](https://summernote.org/): A WYSIWYG editor to allow users to edit their posts.
-- [Crispy Forms](https://django-crispy-forms.readthedocs.io/en/latest/) used to manage Django Forms.
 - [Cloudinary](https://cloudinary.com/): the image hosting service used to upload images.
 - [Bootstrap 4.6](https://getbootstrap.com/docs/4.6/getting-started/introduction/): CSS Framework.